 ‘due to my plan of studying master’s degree, network is mainly used for information exchange rather than career support.
 For example, the understanding of pieces and recent recruitment of music festivals.
 It really helps to build my understand of music technique and follow the trendy of the sector.’
 (Kaichun)

-Network in the YMCG has no direct effect on young musicians' career at current stage, maybe because the festival has just been established.
-Thus, the impacts of these networks still need a period of time to examine.
+The YMCG network has no direct effect on young musicians' career at its current stage, maybe because the festival has just been established.
+Thus, the impact of these networks still needs a period of time to be fully examined.
 Yet, it is important to acknowledge that ‘the contacts you have right now include people who can help move your career forward’ (Beeching, 2005, p.
 38).

-Although the networks of the YMCG mainly reflected in mentally and information exchange, this research observed that such networks remain tight-knit and sustainable.
+Although the YMCG networks are mainly reflected psychologically and through information exchange, this research observed that such networks remain tight-knit and sustainable.
 Firstly, interviewees mentioned the shared value and common interest of other participants:

 ‘Applying for the same music festival means we have similar interests and pursuits, at least in line with the values of the YMCG.
 Compared with friends in university, friends here are more diverse in terms of background, experience and understanding of the world.
 All these features make individuals being attractive.’
 (Kaichun)